How to Monitor AI Agents in Commerce Systems

 Token consumption visibility: tracks model token usage (prompt, completion, total) per run so you can spot cost anomalies or prompt drift.

-Waterfall & Explorer insights: waterfall traces and explorer request/response bodies surface the exact failing/requesting call and payload, enabling fast RCA
+Waterfall & Explorer insights: waterfall traces and explorer request/response bodies surface the exact failing/requesting call and payload, enabling fast root cause analysis.

 Stack map correlation: connects failing runs to observed infrastructure components (CDN, edge, middleware, origin) to locate the root cause quickly.

-Catchpoint’s end-to-end AI commerce monitoring surfaced a few real-world failures that would otherwise appear as generic “assistant unresponsive” events.
+End-to-end AI commerce monitoring with Catchpoint IPM surfaced a few real-world failures that would otherwise appear as generic "assistant unresponsive" events.

 When we began testing, the system looked healthy and all endpoints returned 200 OK.
 But deeper inspection revealed Gemini 429 errors hidden within successful responses.